caseysoftware/contactually-php/README.md

 *  Implement ignore (POST) for Tasks
 *  Implement snooze (POST) for Tasks
 *  Implement update (PUT) for Accounts, Buckets, Contacts, Tasks
+*  Implement error handling for all of the above

 ### MIT License